COMHIS/python-basics/2_basic_concepts/suddenly.md

 We want to know in more detail what is happening around "suddenly" in the text.
 For this we'll employ a linguistic concept called _concordance_, which is explained [here](https://www.nottingham.ac.uk/alzsh3/acvocab/concordances.htm).

 Now we also want to save our output, and produce a similar concordance output as in the example in the link.
-After modifying [dostoyevsky2.py](./dostoyevsky2.py) correctly, you should have a results file with that.
+After modifying (right-click & save as again) [dostoyevsky2.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/2_basic_concepts/dostoyevsky2.py) correctly, you should have a results file with that.

 **Bonus assignment:** For those who want to do one.
 We seem to have produced valid .tsv format there.
 Find a way to open the output file we produced in a spreadsheet program.